MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/compatibility-and-telemetry-in-office.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_Compat
-description: "Provides a guide to the articles, downloads, scripts, and videos that help IT Professionals assess Office compatibility."
+description: "Provides a guide to the articles, downloads, scripts, and videos that help IT Professionals assess Office compatibility by using Office Telemetry Dashboard."
 ---

-# Office compatibility roadmap for IT Pros
+# Guide to Office Telemetry Dashboard resources

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*